hyperhyperspace/hyperhyperspace-core/README.md

 **This project is experimental.
 All APIs may change, bugs exist and the crypto has not been audited.**

+## Playground

+You can play with the library, using it to synchronize a plain javascript object from your browser's console, in this [playground page](https://www.hyperhyperspace.org/playground.html).

 ## Examples

 To create datatypes that can be shared using HHS, you need to extend the `HashedObject` and `MutableObject` classes.
 You can learn more on the [Data Model](#data-model) section below,